Focused Listing (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Focused Listing learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Focused Listing learning activity within a classroom.

 - Decide when the activity will take place (before, during, or after a relevant lesson).
 Use the results to gauge the best starting point, make midpoint corrections, or measure the class’s progress in learning one specific element of the course content.